openmrs/openmrs-core/README.md

 Find documentation on our wiki: http://wiki.openmrs.org

-The project tree is set up as follows:
+The file tree is set up as follows:

 <table>
  <tr>